 Centre for the Arts in Society

-Since its foundation in 1575, humanist interest in languages, literature, art and cultures has been Leiden University's core focus, and is now LUCAS’s core focus.
-This interest has transformed over the centuries into a study of culture in every region of the world.
-While LUCAS has accumulated a deep knowledge of European culture, it does not operate from a Eurocentric perspective.
-LUCAS firmly believes that to understand the arts is to study all human cultures and the interactions between them.
+Since its foundation in 1575, humanist interest in languages, literature, art, and culture has been Leiden University's core focus; LUCAS builds on this tradition.
+Over centuries, this has transformed into a study of culture in every region of the world.
+While LUCAS members contribute to a deeper knowledge of European culture, our diverse community of scholars reaches beyond Eurocentric perspectives and discourses.